sage-peng/sage-peng.github.io/_posts/chris/eng/2024-09-17-weekend-eng-reading.md

 - 团队协作

 Teamwork is very important in school and in life. lt means working together to achieve a goal.in school, we often do group projects.When we work as a team,we share ideas and help each other.Everyone has different skills and that makes our team stronger.For example,some students are good at drawing,while others are good at writing.
 By working together, we can create great projects.Teamwork also teaches us to listen to others.lt makes us feel happy.Teamwork makes everything possible.

+# 第8周：My Day

+- 我的一天

+Every morning,l wake up early and start a new day.
+After washing up,l have breakfast, and then i go to school happily.
+At school,l study very hard, gain a lot of new knowledge, and make many good friends.
+After school, i do my homework, then have dinner.
+After dinner, my parents read storybooks to me.
+From these stories, i learn many lessons.
+Finally, l get ready for bed, and think about my busy but happy day. l fall asleep quickly.